fabacab/awesome-cybersecurity-blueteam/README.md

 See also [awesome-threat-intelligence](https://github.com/hslatman/awesome-threat-intelligence).

-- [Active Directory Control Paths](https://github.com/ANSSI-FR/AD-control-paths) - Visualize and graph Active Directory permission configs ("control relations") to audit questions such as "Who can read the CEO's email?"
+- [Active Directory Control Paths](https://github.com/ANSSI-FR/AD-control-paths) - Visualize and graph Active Directory permission configs ("control relations") to audit questions such as "Who can read the CEO's email?" and similar.
 - [DATA](https://github.com/hadojae/DATA) - Credential phish analysis and automation tool that can acccept suspected phishing URLs directly or trigger on observed network traffic containing such a URL.
 - [Forager](https://github.com/opensourcesec/Forager) - Multi-threaded threat intelligence gathering built with Python3 featuring simple text-based configuration and data storage for ease of use and data portability.
 - [GRASSMARLIN](https://github.com/nsacyber/GRASSMARLIN) - Provides IP network situational awareness of industrial control systems (ICS) and Supervisory Control and Data Acquisition (SCADA) by passively mapping, accounting for, and reporting on your ICS/SCADA network topology and endpoints.